Cratecode/intro/sections/20_intro_to_p5/40_getting_things_moving/user/README.md

 doSomething(); // 2
 ```

-Even though the counter is still added to inside the brackets, the variable itself lives outside them and keeps its value across multiple runs of the function.
+Even though the counter is still added to inside the brackets,
+the variable itself lives outside them and keeps its value across multiple runs of the function.
 Because of that, our counter works!
 If your object doesn't move, make sure your position variable lives outside the draw function.

 Right now, I've included a version of the object using constants.
 Choose one (or multiple) of these to change into variables and make them "animated" in some way.
-I've given the example of moving the object downwards, but you should try changing some other values (moving it side-to-side, moving it diagonally, stretching and shrinking it, etc).
+I've given the example of moving the object downwards, but you should try changing some other values
+(moving it side-to-side, moving it diagonally, stretching and shrinking it, etc.).
 Good luck!

 [p5.js cheatsheet](https://bmoren.github.io/p5js-cheat-sheet/)